Debt Consolidation (what to consider + real life stories included)

 3. Your credit score will suffer

 There are a few things that go into making a great credit score.
-One of them is your credit history — or how long you’ve had credit for.
+One is your credit history — or how long you’ve had credit for.

-It actually accounts for 15% of your overall score.
+It accounts for 15% of your overall score.

-That might seem small but consider this: If you get rid of a bunch of different lines of credit at once, your credit score is going to take a huge drop.
+That might seem small but consider this: If you get rid of a bunch of different lines of credit at once, your credit score will take a huge drop.
 That drop gets bigger with more and more lines of credit you close.

 How do you know if debt consolidation is right for you?